-From FFE perspective, omutunda was mostly defined by excluding areas not suitable for pearl millet because (i) it does not experience waterlogging (hypoxic conditions); (ii) it does not have loose sand topsoil (very poor chemical fertility); and (iii) it

-- 5 does not have very shallow hard soil layer (limits water storage capacity and restrict workability).
-Pearl millet can be cultivated on various soils (Baligar and Fageria, 2007), which contributes to the large variability of soils considered as suitable for its cultivation.
-Temporal variation of SQ was acknowledged in FFE and various degrees of degradation (e.g. organic and nutrients depletion, salinization) leads to variability in SQ of omutunda at a specific time.
-Management practices (amount of fertiliser, ploughing) therefore also contribute to add some variability.
-There were small differences depending on the area of study - 10 and the surrounding environment (Table 5).
-Omutunda described in Ekolola (Kalahari Sandveld environment) has coarser texture compared to the omutunda described in Omhedi and Ondobe (Floodplain; Table 5).
-These differences were expected as FFE were constructed based on comparative observations (e.g. "harder than") and therefore influenced by the surrounding environment (Birmingham, 2003; Niemeijer and Mazzucato, 2003).
+From the FFE perspective, omutunda was mostly defined by excluding areas not suitable for pearl millet because (i) it does not experience waterlogging (hypoxic conditions); (ii) it does not have loose sand topsoil (very poor chemical fertility); and (iii) it does not have very shallow hard soil layer (limits water storage capacity and restrict workability).
+Pearl millet can be cultivated on various soils (Baligar and Fageria, 2007), which contributes to the large variability of soils considered suitable for its cultivation.
+Temporal variation of SQ was acknowledged in FFEs and various degrees of degradation (e.g. organic and nutrients depletion, salinisation) lead to variability in SQ of omutunda at a specific time.
+Management practices (amount of fertiliser, ploughing) also contribute to adding some variability.
+There were small differences depending on the area of study and the surrounding environment (Table 5).
+Omutunda described in Ekolola (Kalahari Sandveld environment) has a coarser texture compared to the omutunda described in Omhedi and Ondobe (floodplain; Table 5).
+These differences were expected as FFEs were constructed based on comparative observations (e.g. "harder than") and therefore influenced by the surrounding environment (Birmingham, 2003; Niemeijer and Mazzucato, 2003).

-The variability described in the various studied omutunda illustrates the need of developing tools for standardisation.
-This would help avoiding classifying soils that should not be compared directly, but need to be considered as various entities that show similar features.
+The variability described in the various studied omutunda illustrates the need to develop tools for standardisation.
+This would help to avoid classifying soils that should not be compared directly, but that need to be considered as various entities that show similar features.